hololeo/click-n-clone/README.md

    - Copy the code below.
    - Create a new bookmark in your browser.
    - Paste the copied code into the bookmark's URL field.

-4. **Using the bookmarklet**:
-   - Once the server is running and you've added the bookmarklet, go to any GitHub repository page.
-   - Click the bookmark to clone the repo.
-   - The repo will be cloned in directory **'github_clones'** relative to the server.py script
-   - Once complete, the browser will show a tree output of the files.

 ```javascript
 javascript:(function(){
     var serverUrl = 'http://127.0.0.1:5000/clone';